mealie-recipes/mealie/docs/docs/documentation/admin/backups-and-exports.md

 ## Jinja2 Templating
 On export you can select a template to use to render files using the jinja2 syntax.
-This can be done to export recipes in other formats besides regular .json.Look at this example for rendering a markdown recipe using the jinja2 syntax.
+This can be done to export recipes in other formats besides regular .json.
+Look at this example for rendering a markdown recipe using the jinja2 syntax.

 ### Input
 ```jinja2